 As Director of Development and Research, Sara believes the most important aspect of her role is planning and monitoring the delivery of the Trust’s 5 year Strategic Plan.
 With over 30 years’ experience in care, health and housing services including her role inspector for the Commission for Social Care Inspection (CSCI).
 Sara highlights the positive energy and interaction in every quarter of the Trust from colleagues to residents alike.
 Looking to the future of the Trust, Sara views the changing nature of how we think about each generation of older people as both an exciting and challenging prospect for the Trust.

-As Head of Community Services, Donna is responsible for all aspects of the Trust’s Care at Home service, Community Development service and care and support services delivered to residents who live in their own accommodation in the Trust’s retirement communities.
+As Director of Operations, Donna is responsible for all the Trust's care services.
 Donna values the challenge of supporting residents and customers to get the most out of what both the Trust and the greater community has to offer to enable individuals to enjoy a fulfilling life.
 The most important aspect of her role involves strategically influencing the Trust to deliver high quality services.
 Looking to the future Donna believes the Trust needs to continue to strive to meet the aspirations of both existing and future staff, residents and customers.

-As Head of Care Homes, Debbie is responsible for all aspects of the Trust’s care homes.
-Debbie describes the role as providing strategic influence to the Trust’s delivery of high quality care.
-With an extensive background specialising in the care of older people, Debbie values the dynamic work of the Trust and believes that the St Monica Trust is well positioned to become a sector leader in the delivery of innovative care.
+With an extensive background focusing on the care of older people in both the health and social care sectors, Debbie’s focus revolves around supporting colleagues to deliver high quality and professional clinical care for the benefit of the Trust’s residents and customers.
+Debbie values the dynamic work of the Trust and believes that the St Monica Trust is well positioned to become a sector leader in the delivery of innovative care.